claudiosw/tax_calculation/README.md

 ## ToDo
 * Deal better with quantities - Check Input4 and do test case
 * Implement SOLID principles
-* Treat numbers as decimals
+* Treat numbers as decimals - Ok?

 ## How to Execute